-For internal staff members, but to a lesser extent also for external ones, tenure can play a role in providing for some rotation and avoiding for some nominees to have too many board seats.
-A tenure of approximately two years for staff, one time renewable; and two to three years for external nominees, up to three times renewable, is recommended.
-As a general rule, an external board member should not in total be more than eight to 10 years involved with the same investee company.
+For internal staff members, but to a lesser extent also for external ones, tenure can play a role in providing for some rotation and avoiding that some nominees have too many board seats.
+A tenure of approximately two years for staff, once renewable; and two to three years for external nominees, up to three times renewable, is recommended.
+As a general rule, an external board member should not be involved for more than 8 to 10 years (in total) with the same investee company.
 The renewal clause offers the possibility to check to which extent the nominee has achieved objectives and is still the best possible candidate for the board.
 One thing board members, in general, find hard to understand is that, given the maturity stage of the company or its strategic needs, they may not be the best candidates anymore (while they have been three to five years ago, for example) and should make place for others.